estei/vatCalc/presentation-notes.md

 * Dotnet core integration is still beta and makes quite a few changes.
 * Like NUnit way ahead of MSTest
 * Integration with Visual Studio is dependent on third party tools.
+* Still early days for Dotnet Core which is of course not xUnit's fault.